What is Real Estate Note Investing?

 That is, if you know how.

-In this article, we’ll take a deep dive on real estate notes, and how you can get started investing in them.
+In this article, we’ll take a deep dive on real estate notes, and how you can get started investing in them, including the best real estate note course today.

 What is a Real Estate Note, and What is Real Estate Note Investing?